AngleProtocol/angle-docs/guides/app-guides/README.md

 ## UI tour

-The new Angle App contains all the features related to the protocol in one place.
-All the necessary pages can be accessed from the sidebar on the left.
-It contains three main sections: **agTokens**, **Protocol**, and **ANGLE**.
+The Angle App contains most of the features related to the protocol.
+Pages can be accessed from the sidebar on the left under three main sections: **agTokens**, **Protocol**, and **ANGLE**.
 External partners can also be found in the **More** section, and everything you need to know about the protocol is under **Info** at the bottom.

 ### agTokens